 Course Name: Dance

 Course Number: 1530Z

 Duration: 2 Terms

-Grade: 11-12
+Grade: 10-12

 Prerequisites: None

-Note: 5 th Period, 44-Minute Class, Offered 3 rd & 4 th Terms
+Note: 5 th Period, 44-Minute Class

 This course for juniors and seniors is designed to teach a variety of dances.
 Students will be exposed to line dances, polka, swing, waltz, salsa, and more.
 All students are both encouraged to register.
 Cooperation and teamwork is a requirement.